Bar Owners in Ames React to ‘Short Notice’ Closures

 These precautions are what Blue Owl Bar manager Preston Snyder says are keeping people safe.

 “You’re taking away those places where there’s a regulated factor for them to be able to go and enjoy that environment.
-Now you’re putting, especially the risk of college students, where, where else are they going to go now they’re going to start having those house parties again,” Snyder said.
+Now you’re putting, especially the risk of college students.
+Where else are they going to go now?
+They’re going to start having those house parties again,” Snyder said.

-Until they can reopen in person on September 20th, bars in Story county will continue to sell “to-go” drinks.
+Until they can reopen in person on Sept.
+20, bars in Story County will continue to sell “to-go” drinks.